urbanjost/M_unicode/README.md

 But it is up to the processor whether it supports or even allows UTF-8 files.
-In the past when UTF-8 file support was rare this meant using UTF-8 multi-byte characters in source files was likely to be very non-portable.
+In the past when UTF-8 file support was rare this meant using UTF-8 multi-byte characters in source files was likely to be non-portable.
 Now that UTF-8 files are supported on most systems this extension can be useful, particularly with compilers that do not support UCS-4 yet.